 Rules-based writing brings several benefits to readers and users of the architecture.
 It gives a clear and unambiguous way to refer to specific behaviors in the architecture, which remain valid across revisions of the manuals.
 It also gives clear separation between architectural rules and explanatory content.

 Arm is now working on moving the A-profile documentation to rules-based writing.
-As a preview, Arm is releasing a sample manual in the new style, Preview of rules-based SVE supplement.
+As a preview, Arm is releasing sample manuals in the new style:

-This document is provided for review and feedback; use the email alias referenced in the document to provide feedback.
+These documents are provided for review and feedback; use the email alias referenced in the documents to provide feedback.
 The existing manuals remain the primary reference.